Mental Health and Wellbeing Services

 Incident Support

-Email us about your safety, academic, wellbeing and reporting options after an incident of sexual assault or domestic violence.
+Access safety, wellbeing and academic support after an incident of sexual assault or domestic violence.

 Student sits down with counsellor to talk about mental health

-If you are struggling with a complex issue, book a free counselling appointment with a psychologist.
+If you are struggling with a complex issue, book a free appointment.

 We're committed to your wellbeing